StoneOrbits/VortexEngine/README.md

 This repository is organized into branches, with each branch corresponding to one of the four devices:

 - `master`: Firmware core that all branches derive from
-- `orbit`: Firmware for the Vortex Orbit
+- `orbit`: Firmware for the Vortex Classic Orbit
-- `handle`: Firmware for the Omega Handles
+- `handle`: Firmware for the Vortex Omega Handles
-- `gloves`: Firmware for the Vortex Gloves
+- `gloves`: Firmware for the Vortex Wired Gloveset
-- `finger`: Firmware for the Microlight
+- `duo`: Firmware for the Vortex Duo Modular Chip

 To access the firmware for a specific device, switch to the corresponding branch.